stevekm/dotfiles/README.markdown

 ```bash
 git remote set-url origin https://stevekm@github.com/stevekm/dotfiles.git
 ```
-Of course these only work for me, insert your username instead and maybe they will work for you too.
+Of course the last two only work for me, insert your username instead and maybe they will work for you too.

 ------------